anthem001/image-flipper/README.md

 Takes a structured set of HTML (dl tags and images) and "flips" through them with text and paging in pure JavaScript.

-Simpley add flipper.js to the bottom of your page:
+Simply add flipper.js to the bottom of your page:

     <script language="JavaScript" src="js/flipper.js"></script>